unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/standard-tiling/readme.md

 ## Next Steps ##

-For details on running custom tiling jobs, see the [Run Custom Tiling Jobs](../custom-tiling) topic.
+For details on testing the output of your tiling job, see the [Testing Tiling Job Output](../test-output/) topic.